Skip to content

 PMID: 26865993

-This page explains ultrasound terminology related to lymphatic filariasis for educational purposes.
-Always consult your infectious disease specialist or care team to interpret your specific ultrasound results and build an appropriate treatment plan.
+This page explains the filarial dance sign for educational purposes only.
+Always consult your doctor or an infectious disease specialist to interpret your ultrasound results and determine the most appropriate treatment.

-Get notified when new evidence is published on Lymphatic filariasis.
+Get notified when new evidence is published on Filariasis.

 We monitor PubMed for new peer-reviewed studies on this topic and email a short summary when something meaningful changes.